Certificate of Title

 A Section 173 Agreement is a written agreement between Council and the land owner to set out particular conditions or restrictions on the way the land is used or developed, or to achieve other planning objectives in relation to the land.
 A Section 173 Agreement is a legal contract registered on the Certificate of Title and can be enforced in the same way as a permit condition or the planning scheme.

 An easement is a right held by someone else to use the land, for example, a South East Water sewerage pipe.

-For further information or assistance with planning forms, fees and checklists please contact:
+For further information or assistance with How to obtain a Certificate of Title please contact:

 Planning Services Team - 5950 1010 or